siwill22/GPlatesReconstructionModel/README.md

 - stripy
 - gmt (accessed via calls to external command-line processes)
 - moviepy
+- cartopy and python basemap (for legacxy reasons, map plotting options are currently a mixture of both, in addition to gmt)

 Current version is still preliminary with minimal error handling and likely numerous bugs